lletsGoo/1stDay_-/第二天实验/README.md

 the find&compresss.py is used to search and pack the target flies

-the sendEmail.py is used to send back the ZIP to you
+the sendEmail.py is used to send back the ZIP to you by SMTP server

+the sendFtp.py is used to send back the ZIP to you by FTP server

 the crackZip/Rar.py is used to blast password with the Dic